Sauce For Salmon

 How do I fix curdled sauce?

-Thankfully curdled sauce is salvageable.
+Thankfully curdled sauce is fixable.
 Add it to a pan over medium heat, and bring it to a bubbling simmer, but not boiling.
 Add 1/4 cup of liquid (water, milk, or broth), and whisk vigorously and constantly for 1-2 minutes, until the sauce is again smooth and glossy.
 If needed add more liquid, a little at a time.

 holding a spoon over a bowl of creamy sauce for salmon